 FASB ASU 2015-17 "Income Taxes (Topic 740)" - In November 2015, the FASB issued ASU 2015-17, which simplifies the presentation of deferred tax assets and liabilities on the balance sheet.
 Previous GAAP required an entity to separate deferred income tax liabilities and assets into current and noncurrent amounts on the balance sheet.
 The amendment requires that deferred tax liabilities and assets be classified as noncurrent in a classified balance sheet.
-This ASU is effective for annual periods beginning after December 15, 2017, and interim periods within annual periods beginning after December 15, 2018.
+This ASU is effective for annual periods beginning after December 15, 2018.
 We are currently evaluating the potential impact this standard will have on our consolidated financial statements and related disclosures.